toptal/xene/README.md

 **Description:**

-Ask the `question` to user and parse response from user to the question.
+Ask the `question` to a user and parse the response from the user to the question.
 If parsing fails and error handler `onError` is defined it will be called.
 If error handler `onError` isn't defined than question will be asked again.

 **Example:**